Saadmairaj/tkmacosx/README.md

 ***BETA-Disclaimer:*** *Please note that this is a BETA version.
 Issues can be reported [here](https://github.com/Saadmairaj/tkmacosx/issues/new/choose).*

 Circle shaped tkinter Button can contain text or images, and you can associate a Python function or method with each button.
 There is a blue focus ring that tells if the button has the focus or not to disable or hide the focus ring, either set `takefocus=0` or `focuscolor=''`.
-The CircleButton widget supports all the configurable options of tkmacosx [Button](https://github.com/Saadmairaj/tkmacosx/tree/master/tkmacosx#button-widget).
+The CircleButton widget supports all the configurable options of tkmacosx [Button](#button-widget).

 - Configurable options for a button widget.
-For example `CircleButton(root, options=value, ...)`
+Syntax: `CircleButton(root, options=value, ...)`
-    All the options are pretty much the same as tkmaocsx [Button](https://github.com/Saadmairaj/tkmacosx/tree/master/tkmacosx#button-widget).
+    All the options are pretty much the same as tkmacosx [Button](#button-widget).
 Other options:

     | Options  	| Description                                                                                                               	|
     |----------	|---------------------------------------------------------------------------------------------------------------------------	|